camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 ## User-Interface

 The international standards by the OpenId Foundation or IETF that CAMARA identity and consent management is based on do not specify User-Interface choices.
 CAMARA documents do not specify how the API Producer implements their User-Interface.
-The CAMARA Authorization Server is free to implement user authentication and consent collection web pages as is appropriate for the CAMARA use case.
+It is important that API Providers under the same regulatory framework adopt a consistend approach to when to show User-Interfaces based on the scope(s) and purpose declared by the API Consumer and aligned with local legislation.

 ### The prompt parameter